martylamb/boom/README.md

 ## BoomRoute

-When registering Routes (e.g., Spark's get() and post() methods), you can alternately specify a BoomRoute, which takes no arguments.
+When registering Routes (e.g., Spark's get() and post() methods), you can alternately specify a BoomRoute, which takes no arguments and returns an Object.
 Spark's Request and Response objects for the current Thread are made available by Boom's request() and response() methods, so your BoomRoute implementations can do this (assuming static method App.doThing()):

 ```java
 get("/thing", App::doThing);